 INTRODUCTION

 Hepatocellular carcinoma (HCC) is the third leading cause of death from malignant tumors worldwide.
-The prognosis remains poor and the overall efficacy is still unsatisfactory because most cases remain undiagnosed until the disease is already at an advanced stage.
-More than 50% of HCC cases worldwide occur in China, and there is evidence that the incidence of HCC is increasing rapidly, and this increase will continue in the next 20 years[1,2].
+The prognosis remains poor, and the overall efficacy is still unsatisfactory because most cases remain undiagnosed until the disease is already at an advanced stage.
+More than 50% of HCC cases worldwide occur in China, and there is evidence that the incidence of HCC is increasing rapidly, and this increase will continue over the next 20 years[1,2].
 The malignancy of HCC is high, and surgery is still the preferred treatment.
 However, nearly 80% of patients have lost their chance of surgery by the time that they are diagnosed[3].
 In recent years, with the continuous improvement of surgical techniques and increase in proficiency of surgeons, the efficacy of surgical treatment for HCC has come close to its limit, which makes it difficult to continue to improve the prognosis of HCC with surgery.
 Like other malignant tumors, multidisciplinary treatment has become the primary means of HCC treatment, with chemotherapy being the most important alternative to surgery.
-However, early clinical experience shows that systemic chemotherapy is not effective for HCC, and drug resistance is the most important reason for the insensitivity of HCC to chemotherapy[4].
-Therefore, in recent years, research on chemotherapy resistance and sensitization has become one of the hot spots[5].
+However, early clinical experience shows that systemic chemotherapy is not effective for HCC, and drug resistance is the most significant reason for the insensitivity of HCC to chemotherapy[4].
+Therefore, in recent years, chemotherapy resistance and sensitization has become a hot research topic[5].

 The miR-34 family is a highly conserved class of miRNAs.
-There are two genes encoding the miR-34 gene family in humans.
-The miR-34a gene is located at 1p36 and transcribed independently; while miR-34b and miR-34c are co-transcribed as a gene cluster.
+There are two genes that encode the miR-34 gene family in humans.
+The miR-34a gene is located at 1p36 and transcribed independently, while miR-34b and miR-34c are co-transcribed as a gene cluster.
 Expression of miR-34a is significantly higher than that of miR-34b/c in most human tissues[6-8].
 As a highly conserved miRNA, miR-34 plays an important role in cells.
-The main functions of miR-34 are: (1) Cell cycle arrest; (2) acceleration of cell senescence; (3) induction of apoptosis; and (4) prevention of cell migration.
+The main functions of miR-34 are: (1) cell cycle arrest; (2) acceleration of cell senescence; (3) induction of apoptosis; and (4) prevention of cell migration.
 Current studies have confirmed that miR-34a is downregulated in a variety of tumors, which is mainly related to the loss of chromosomal heterozygosity in tumor cells, abnormal expression of p53, and methylation of CpG islands in the promoter region.
 Downregulation of miR-34a expression often leads to abnormal proliferation and apoptosis of tumor cells[9].

-Previous studies have shown that miR-34a plays an important role in the regulatory pathway of p53, increasing expression of miR-34a in tumor cells can increase the sensitivity of tumor cells to chemotherapeutic drugs, and in particular, the chemotherapeutic drugs can exert an antitumor effect by causing p53-dependent DNA damage.
+Previous studies have shown that miR-34a plays an important role in the regulatory pathway of p53.
+Increasing expression of miR-34a in tumor cells can increase the sensitivity of tumor cells to chemotherapeutic drugs, and in particular, the chemotherapeutic drugs can exert an antitumor effect by causing p53-dependent DNA damage.
 These conclusions have been verified in studies of prostate, lung and breast cancer[10-12].
-In the current study, lentiviral vector was used to upregulate expression of miR-34a in HepG2 cells, to observe the relationship between miR-34a expression and chemosensitivity of HepG2 cells to doxorubicin (p53-dependent DNA-damaging chemotherapeutic drugs), and to explore the mechanism of their interaction.
+In the current study, a lentiviral vector was used to upregulate expression of miR-34a in HepG2 cells in order to observe the relationship between miR-34a expression and the chemosensitivity of HepG2 cells to doxorubicin (p53-dependent DNA-damaging chemotherapeutic drugs), as well as to explore the mechanism of their interaction.

 MATERIALS AND METHODS